miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 ```

 > When you're off the beaten track, converging recommendations shows we're on
-> the right one&#151;as poorly worn as it yet might be!
+> the right one&#151;as poorly worn as it yet might be.
 Getting AI to help with
 > novel new approaches is like getting a stodgy old professor set in their ways
 > to do the same.
-So, get 2 together and surprise them! &#151;Mike
+So, get 2 and make them bounce ideas off each other and
+> surprise them. &#151;Mike

 ---